-Identifying and handling replicas is important to guarantee the quality of the information made available by data intensive methods they are digital libraries and also ecommerce brokers.
+Identifying and handling replicas are important to guarantee the quality of the information made available by data intensive methods, they are digital libraries and also ecommerce brokers.
 These methods rely on consistent data to offer high-quality services, and may be affected by the existence of duplicates or near-duplicate entries in their repositories.
-Thus the reason the hidden markov model used for record duplication detection.
-Hidden markov model based record deduplication attribute information of data records are standardised and achieved.
+Thus the reason, the Hidden Markov Model was used for record duplication detection.
+Hidden Markov Model based record deduplication attribute information of data records are standardised and achieved.
 The performance of the system is maximised.
-Experiment with datasets such as Restaurants data set and Cora Bibliographic data set are evaluated.
-The result obtained from the HMM based results the duplicate and nonduplicate records of datas.
-The parameters of accuracy, precision and recall are better performance compare to the existing GP method.
+Experiment with datasets such as Restaurants data set and Cora Bibliographic data set were evaluated.
+The result obtained from the HMM based results, the duplicate and nonduplicate records of datas.
+The parameters of accuracy, precision and recall are performed better when comparing to the existing GP method.